 National School Chaplaincy Programme (NSCP)

-Funding of $20,000 per year per school has been made available.
-NSCP funding must be used to engage a chaplain to provide a minimum of 400 hours of chaplaincy services per year.
+per year to employ a chaplain to provide a minimum of 400 hours of chaplaincy

 Definition of a chaplain